Detailed information about the 100 most recent patent applications.

 ✓ Filing a Notice of Appeal is strategically valuable.
 The act of filing often prompts favorable reconsideration during the mandatory appeal conference.

-The median time to disposition (half-life) for applications examined by ISHIZUKA, YOSHIHISA is 34 months.
-This places the examiner in the 24% percentile for prosecution speed.
-Applications take longer to reach final disposition with this examiner compared to most others.
+The median time to disposition (half-life) for applications examined by ISHIZUKA, YOSHIHISA is 38 months.
+This places the examiner in the 30% percentile for prosecution speed.
+Prosecution timelines are slightly slower than average with this examiner.

-Conducting an examiner interview provides a +7.9% benefit to allowance rate for applications examined by ISHIZUKA, YOSHIHISA.
-This interview benefit is in the 40% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +13.7% benefit to allowance rate for applications examined by ISHIZUKA, YOSHIHISA.
+This interview benefit is in the 52% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

-This examiner withdraws rejections or reopens prosecution in 84.6% of appeals filed.
-This is in the 75% percentile among all examiners.
-Of these withdrawals, 45.5% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner frequently reconsiders rejections during the appeal process compared to other examiners.
-Per MPEP § 1207.01, all appeals must go through a mandatory appeal conference.
-Filing a Notice of Appeal may prompt favorable reconsideration even before you file an Appeal Brief.
+This examiner withdraws rejections or reopens prosecution in 71.4% of appeals filed.
+This is in the 59% percentile among all examiners.
+Of these withdrawals, 30.0% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
+Strategic Insight: This examiner shows above-average willingness to reconsider rejections during appeals.
+The mandatory appeal conference (MPEP § 1207.01) provides an opportunity for reconsideration.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: